run-z/rollup-plugin-unbundle/README.md

 All imports will be resolved against this root.

-By default, new resolution root will be created for current package.
+Current package is used as resolution root by default.

 ### `isExternal`